 • lack of appetite, up to anorexia;

-• bitterness in the mouth, yellow coating on the tongue;
+• bitterness in the mouth, yellow plaque on the tongue;

 • rise in temperature in the acute period.

-A slower development of this pathology is manifested by a gradual decrease in body weight while maintaining the previous diet, frequent stool disorders, lack of appetite, and aversion to fatty foods.
+The slower development of this pathology is manifested by a gradual decrease in body weight while maintaining the same diet, frequent violations stool, lack of appetite, aversion to fatty foods.

-Mild pains in the abdomen and right hypochondrium, heaviness in the abdomen, constant nausea are possible.
+Possible mild pain in the abdomen and right hypochondrium, heaviness in the abdomen, constant nausea.

-With a latent form of the disease, drops of undigested fat are found in the feces, which indicates stagnation of bile and a violation of digestive processes.
+In the latent form of the disease, drops of undigested fat are found in the stool, which indicates stagnation of bile and disruption of digestive processes.

 Diagnostic methods

-If the ultrasound results are in doubt, the patient is prescribed a computed tomography of the abdominal cavity.
-It better reveals the abnormal location of the gallbladder, in particular, the intrahepatic one, which, according to the results of ultrasound diagnostics, can be interpreted as agenesis (absence) of the gallbladder.
+If the results of the ultrasound are in doubt, the patient is prescribed a computed tomography scan of the abdominal cavity.
+It better identifies the abnormal location of the gallbladder, in particular, the intrahepatic one, which, according to the results of ultrasound diagnostics, can be interpreted as agenesis (absence) of the gallbladder.

 Possible complications

-As already mentioned, the irregular shape of the gallbladder itself is not a disease.
-Therefore, the pathology is often asymptomatic, especially if the patient eats correctly and regularly.
+As already mentioned, an abnormally shaped gallbladder in itself is not a disease.
+Therefore, the pathology is often asymptomatic, especially if the patient eats properly and regularly.

-The most common consequence of any deformity is bile stagnation and stone formation.
-Normally, bile is produced in the liver constantly, and enters the duodenum when there is food in it.
-If there is no food there, then the mouth of the common bile duct is closed, and the digestive secretion accumulates in the gallbladder.
-Part of the water is absorbed there, so the gallbladder bile is thicker than hepatic bile, has a higher concentration and a characteristic yellow-green color.
-When food enters the duodenum, the mouth of the bile duct opens and the gallbladder bile enters the intestines.
+Most a common consequence Any deformation results in stagnation of bile and formation of stones.
+Normally, bile is constantly produced in the liver and enters the duodenum when there is food in it.
+If there is no food there, then the mouth of the common bile duct is closed, and digestive secretions accumulate in the gallbladder.
+Some of the water is absorbed there, so cystic bile is thicker than liver bile and has more high concentration and a characteristic yellow-green color.
+When food enters the duodenum, the mouth of the bile duct opens and gallbladder bile flows into the intestine.

-When the neck of the gallbladder is deformed, the outflow of bile is hampered, and it accumulates inside the organ.
-Since water is constantly absorbed, sand and gallstones are formed from stagnant bile, which can cause biliary colic or blockage of the bile duct.
-These same stones can lead to dyskinesia (impaired motor activity) of the biliary tract, which aggravates the course of gallstone disease.
+When the neck of the gallbladder is deformed, the outflow of bile becomes difficult and it accumulates inside the organ.
+Since the process of water absorption occurs constantly, sand and gallstones are formed from stagnant bile, which can cause biliary colic or cause blockage of the bile duct.
+These same stones can lead to dyskinesia (impaired motor activity) biliary tract, which aggravates the course of gallstone disease.

 Another common complication is bile duct dyskinesia.
-This is a violation of motor activity, which is usually associated with bile congestion.
-The manifestations of this condition are spasms, in which the flow of bile into the duodenum stops.
-Pathology is accompanied by impaired fat digestion and icteric syndrome.
+This is a disorder of motor activity, which is usually associated with stagnation of bile.
+Manifestations of this condition are spasms in which the flow of bile into the duodenum stops.
+The pathology is accompanied by impaired digestion of fats and icteric syndrome.

-S-shaped deformity of the gallbladder (with two bends) is considered the most dangerous condition.
-This type of pathology most often becomes the cause of dyskinesia, stagnation of bile and inflammation in the organ and biliary tract, accompanied by short-term attacks of pain and manifestations of jaundice.
-Features of icteric syndrome with lesions of the gallbladder are severe skin itching, the appearance of a dark yellow tint of the skin and mucous membranes.
-After 2-3 days, the urine becomes very dark, "beer" tint, and the feces becomes light (discolored).
-The most accurate diagnostic sign of icteric syndrome is a yellowish tinge of the sclera of the eyes.
+S-shaped deformation of the gallbladder (with two kinks) is considered the most dangerous condition.
+This type of pathology most often causes dyskinesia, stagnation of bile and inflammation in the organ and biliary tract, accompanied by short-term attacks of pain and manifestations of jaundice.
+Features of icteric syndrome with damage to the gallbladder include severe skin itching, the appearance of dark yellow tint skin and mucous membranes.
+After 2-3 days, the urine acquires a very dark, “beer” tint, and the feces become light (discolored).
+The most accurate diagnostic sign of icteric syndrome is a yellowish tint to the sclera of the eyes.

 Treatment

-As a rule, treatment of deformity of the gallbladder is not required if the pathology is not accompanied by severe negative manifestations.
-In children, the asymptomatic course of the disease requires only regular observation by a gastroenterologist, since as they grow older, the anomaly disappears on its own and the organ takes on the correct shape.
+As a rule, treatment of gallbladder deformation is not required if the pathology is not accompanied by severe negative manifestations.
+In children, the asymptomatic course of the disease requires only regular monitoring by a gastroenterologist, since as they grow older, the anomaly disappears on its own and the organ takes on the correct shape.

-Treatment of deformity of the gallbladder in a child requires more careful monitoring of compliance with the doctor's recommendations.
-The little patient should be explained in detail how to eat and exercise, these good habits will help him avoid serious digestive problems in the future.
+Treatment of gallbladder deformity in a child requires more careful monitoring of compliance with the doctor’s recommendations.
+The little patient should be explained in detail how to eat and exercise; these healthy habits will help him avoid serious digestive problems in the future.

-If any complications arise (gallstone disease, dyskinesia), then drug treatment is carried out, if necessary, surgical intervention is performed.
-If an ultrasound scan reveals a similar feature, then the patient needs a specialist consultation and recommendations on how to avoid complications in the future.
+If any complications arise (cholelithiasis, dyskinesia), then drug treatment, if necessary, performed surgical intervention.
+If an ultrasound reveals a similar feature, the patient needs specialist consultation and recommendations on how to avoid complications in the future.

-• During a relapse, it is necessary to observe strict bed rest, to exclude any physical activity.
+• During a relapse, it is necessary to observe strict bed rest and exclude any physical activity.

-• It is recommended to follow a sparing diet and an increased drinking regime, drinking at least 2 pure water a day.
+• It is recommended to follow a gentle diet and increased drinking regimen, drinking at least 2 clean water per day.

-• In order to stop the inflammatory process, the doctor will prescribe antibiotic therapy.
-Most often, antibiotics with a wide spectrum of antimicrobial action are used - Amoxicillin, Ceftriaxone.
+• In order to stop the inflammatory process, the doctor will prescribe antibacterial therapy.
+The most commonly used antibiotics are those with a broad spectrum of antimicrobial action - Amoxicillin, Ceftriaxone.

-• Choleretic drugs or herbal preparations with a choleretic effect are prescribed only in the absence of stones and after the exacerbation subsides.
-The most popular are plant-based preparations - Flamin, Hofitol or Odeston, a synthetic agent.
+• Choleretic drugs or herbal preparations with a choleretic effect are prescribed only in the absence of stones and after the exacerbation has subsided.
+The most popular are herbal-based drugs - Flamin, Hofitol or the synthetic drug Odeston.

-• With pronounced symptoms of intoxication (high temperature, fever), intravenous administration of plasma-substituting solutions is practiced.
+• For severe symptoms of intoxication (high temperature, fever), intravenous administration of plasma-substituting solutions is practiced.

-To maintain the body's defenses and increase local immunity, the patient is prescribed multivitamin complexes.
-With dyskinesia of the biliary tract, the doctor may recommend taking natural herbal remedies that increase muscle tone (tincture of Eleutherococcus, ginseng).
+To maintain the body's defenses and increase local immunity The patient is prescribed multivitamin complexes.
+For biliary dyskinesia, the doctor may recommend taking natural herbal remedies that increase muscle tone (tinctures of Eleutherococcus, ginseng).

-After the acute symptoms subside, physiotherapeutic procedures will help to normalize the function of the gallbladder - electrophoresis with novocaine to improve the outflow of bile, abdominal massage or physiotherapy exercises.
+After acute symptoms subside, physiotherapeutic procedures will help normalize the functions of the gallbladder - electrophoresis with novocaine to improve the outflow of bile, abdominal massage or physical therapy.

-Even the best drug treatment will not work if the patient does not adhere to a diet.
-A feature of the diet with deformation of the gallbladder is a complete rejection of indigestible foods, with a high content of refractory or animal fats and extractives.
+Even the best drug treatment will not work if the patient does not adhere to dietary nutrition.
+A feature of the diet for gallbladder deformation is complete failure from difficult-to-digest foods with a high content of refractory or animal fats and extractive substances.

-The diet should not contain spicy, fried foods, pickles, pickles, carbonated and caffeinated drinks (black tea, coffee, cocoa).
+The diet should not contain spicy, fried foods, pickles, marinades, carbonated and caffeine-containing drinks (black tea, coffee, cocoa).

-Mushrooms, legumes, egg yolks, raw vegetables with coarse fiber, fatty meats and fish, chocolate, sweets, baked goods and confectionery - create a high load on the gallbladder, which is already doing its job poorly.
+Mushrooms, legumes, egg yolks, raw vegetables with coarse fiber, fatty meats and fish, chocolate, sweets, baked goods and confectionery - create a high load on the gallbladder, which already copes poorly with its functions.

-This list also includes high-fat dairy products, hard cheeses, smoked meats, lard, canned food, sausages, spices and seasonings.
-Any alcoholic beverages are prohibited, smoking is also recommended to give up.
+The same list includes high-fat dairy products, hard cheeses, smoked meats, lard, canned food, sausages, spices and seasonings.
+Any alcoholic drinks are prohibited, and smoking is also recommended.

 What is allowed?

-The calorie content of meals is also important - it should cover the energy needs of the body, but not be excessive, since excess weight increases the risk of complications.
+The calorie content of dishes is also important - it should cover the body’s energy needs, but not be excessive, since excess weight increases the risk of complications.

-The second important feature of the diet is the elimination of fats from it, especially animals.
-The basis of the diet should be dietary meats (chicken, rabbit, turkey) and fish (perch, pollock, pollock).
+The second important feature of the diet is the exclusion of fats, especially animals.
+The basis of the diet should be dietary varieties of meat (chicken, rabbit, turkey) and fish (perch, pollock, pollock).
 Sweet fruits can be consumed in any form.
-Vegetables - boiled, stewed or mashed.
+Vegetables – boiled, stewed or pureed.

-The patient can include in the diet viscous cereals, low-fat broths, vegetable and cereal soups, fermented milk drinks (non-fat), a small amount of vegetable oil for dressing vegetables.
-From drinks, preference should be given to green and herbal teas, fruit drinks, compotes, rosehip broth.
-In the absence of stones in the gallbladder, you can drink choleretic preparations, brewing herbs in accordance with the instructions on the package.
+The patient can include in the diet viscous porridges, low-fat broths, vegetable and cereal soups, fermented milk drinks (low-fat), a small amount vegetable oil for seasoning vegetables.
+Among drinks, preference should be given to green and herbal teas, fruit drinks, compotes, rosehip decoction.
+If there are no gallstones, you can drink choleretic fees, brewing herbs according to the instructions on the package.

-Physical activity is mandatory - the patient needs to pay special attention to his health, to move a lot in order to increase the general tone of the body, including the smooth muscles of the gallbladder.
-Walking, cycling, jogging, or swimming is recommended.
-During periods of remission, it is recommended to engage in physiotherapy exercises under the guidance of an experienced instructor.
+Mandatory physical activity- the patient must be given Special attention for your health, move a lot to improve the overall tone of the body, including the smooth muscles of the gallbladder.
+It is recommended to walk, cycle, run or swim more.
+During periods of remission, it is recommended to engage in physical therapy under the guidance of an experienced instructor.

-Actually, the deformation of the gallbladder is not considered any disease: it is only a sign, congenital or acquired feature of the organ.
+Actually, deformation of the gallbladder is not considered any disease: it is only a sign, a congenital or acquired feature of the organ.

-Of course, patients with such a diagnosis need to carefully monitor nutrition, digestive and physical activity, etc.
+Of course, patients with such a diagnosis need to monitor their diet, digestive and physical activity, etc. more carefully than others.
+More detailed information O this state you will find the gallbladder in our article.

-The ICD of the tenth revision is a single list for classifying diseases and maintaining statistics of patients' requests for medical care.
+The ICD, tenth revision, is a unified list for classifying diseases and maintaining statistics of patient requests for medical help.
 The next revision of this register is planned for 2015.

-• Q44 - congenital defect or defect of biliary organs;
+• Q44 – congenital defect or malformation of the biliary organs;

 ICD-10 code